hyperledger-archives/avalon/docs/TestingFabricProxyModel.rst

    To run in Intel SGX hardware mode, use the corresponding docker compose file for singleton or worker pool mode (as specified in `BUILD.md <../BUILD.md>`_).

-   Once the Fabric containers are up and running we can start and stop Avalon containers any number of times without restarting the Fabric containers.
+   Once the Fabric containers are up and running, we can start and stop Avalon containers any number of times without restarting the Fabric containers.
-   To save time, omit the ``--build`` parameter after running the first time so it will not rebuild Avalon.
+   To save time, omit the ``--build`` parameter after running the first time so you do not rebuild Avalon.

 6. Go to the ``avalon-shell`` container to run ``generic_client.py``: